Broadly makes finding and communicating with customers easier

 Responding quickly to homeowners about their pool service could be the difference between retaining customers or losing their business.

 “If you know consumers, they like the quick reaction times,” says Chris Cavanaugh, owner of Cavanaugh Pool, Spa & Patio in Kentucky, “and if you get to them quick, typically you will land a sale or have them more interested.”

 By using Broadly, which helps business owners create an online marketing strategy, Cavanaugh is one of many pool companies managing customer experiences through a mobile device and desktop computer.
 Instead of toggling between platforms — such as responding to Facebook messages then invoicing with QuickBooks — Broadly streamlines eight tools into one, including a website chat function and direct-to-consumer texting.
 Pool pros can communicate with customers through their inbox, web chats and team chats; issue invoices; and collect payments, all without leaving Broadly.
-Additionally, for companies without a website, Broadly’s design team can help.
+Additionally, for companies without a website, the Broadly design team can help.

-Courting prospective customers is important, but Chris Deianni, Broadly’s director of business development, says what’s most important is how companies interact with customers after initial contact.
+Courting prospective customers is important, but Chris Deianni, Broadly director of business development, says what’s most important is how companies interact with customers after initial contact.
 Broadly, he says, helps companies at all touchpoints with the customer throughout the entirety of the business relationship.